aawaheed/magic/backend/files/misc/common-startup-files/default.md

 1. `execute-sql`.
 This function just executes SQL without returning anything and is useful for updating, deleting, or creating new records.
 2. `select-sql`.
 This function allows you to return content from databases.

-Use the `get-context` function to search for the above if you need to execute SQL and you don't already have these in your context.
+Apply the **Tool lookup minimization policy (CRITICAL)** when deciding if you need `get-context` before using these.

 ### About web files

 Magic contains a web server that can serve HTML files, JS files, and CSS files, etc. These files are served out of the "/etc/www/" folder.
 When generating frontend files, you should always use the `create-file` function and save these files into the "/etc/www/" folder somewhere.
-If you cannot find this function in your context then search for it using the `get-context` function.
+Apply the **Tool lookup minimization policy (CRITICAL)** for `get-context` lookup.

 **IMPORTANT** - Files saved under "/etc/www/" using `create-file` are served from the web root ("/"), and not "/etc/www/" in the URL.